uaf/uaf/src/pyuaf/doc/api_pyuaf_util.rst

             The data, as one of the data types described in :ref:`note-variants`.

-        .. autoattribute:: pyuaf.util.DataValue.status
+        .. autoattribute:: pyuaf.util.DataValue.opcUaStatusCode

-            The status of the data, as a :class:`~pyuaf.util.Status` instance.
-            The status contains the OPC UA status code of the data.
+            The OPC UA status code (see specs part 4) of the data, as an ``int``.

         .. autoattribute:: pyuaf.util.DataValue.sourceTimestamp